Datsun Go

 The Datsun Go/Go+ is a city car and mini MPV with "5+2" seating capacity that was produced by the Japanese automaker Nissan under the Datsun brand (which was revived in 2013) between 2014 and 2022.
 Named after the "Dat-Go", Datsun's first car launched in the early 20th century, the Go was available in developing markets such as India, South Africa and Indonesia.
 It is built on the same V platform as the K13 Nissan Micra/March, from which it has inherited much of its components.
 In 2018, Nissan introduced a crossover derivative called the Datsun Cross, which was previewed as the Datsun Go-cross Concept in 2015.
 The Cross was only available in Indonesia.

 Overview

 The Go was unveiled globally in Delhi, India on 15 July 2013, and went on sale in India in early 2014.
 It was unveiled in Jakarta, Indonesia on 17 September 2013 and went on sale in mid-2014 under Indonesian government's Low Cost Green Car (LCGC) program.

 The Go is powered by a 1.2-litre (1,198 cc) three-cylinder DOHC engine with electronic fuel injection, which is the same unit used in the Micra.
 It produces 67 hp and 104 Nm of torque.

 The Indonesian-market Go series was officially succeeded by the Nissan Magnite crossover SUV in early 2021 after Nissan ceased production of the Go series in 2020.

-The Go series stopped production globally in 2022 as the Datsun brand discontinued for the second time.
+The Go series stopped production globally in 2022 as the Datsun brand was discontinued for the second time.